PushOCCRP/Push-Generator/README.md

 -- Set the path for the Android code base.
 If not set you will be prompted to type it in
 - -i /ios_path_name/
 -- Set the path for the iOS code base.
 If not set you will be prompted to type it in
+- -d /development/
+-- Flag to set up an initial development version.
+In Android this changes the app name to com.pushapp.press for Git purposes.
 - -m /build_mode/
 -- /Options: 'ios' or 'android'
 -- Set whether to build iOS or Android.
 If not set both are built.